samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

         * password: `Password`
         * database name: `postgres`

-* Compile the dbt models to debugg and verify the SQL structure
+* Compile the dbt models to debug and verify the SQL structure
 ```
 make dbt-compile
 ```